-Join Martin Guidry for an in-depth discussion in this video Restoring filegroups separately, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Restoring filegroups separately, part of SQL Server 2012: Designing Database Solutions.

 - In some of the previous sections…I talked about when we do a restore…from a backup we have the option…to restore some of the file groups…and not all of the file groups.…You always have to restore the primary file group…but any secondary user defined file groups…are optional when doing the restore.…One of the reasons you might wanna do this…would be if you had some high priority data…and some low priority data.…When you do the restore you could get all…of the high priority information online immediately…and then wait and at some point later…worry about the low priority data.…